-As South Australia, together with the rest of the nation continues to deal with cost of living pressures and inflation, the focus has been on developing the 2024-2025 Annual Business Plan and Budget, which ensures that the Council maintains the standards for its existing range of services which are aimed at supporting the delivery of the Strategic Objectives outlined in the Council's Strategic Management Plan CityPlan 2030: Shaping Our Future, and that those services receive the appropriate funding.
+As South Australia, together with the rest of the nation, continues to deal with cost of living pressures and inflation, the focus has been on developing an Annual Business Plan & Budget, which ensures that the Council maintains the standards for its existing range of services which are aimed at supporting the delivery of the Strategic Objectives outlined in the Council's Strategic Management Plan CityPlan 2030: Shaping Our Future, and that those services receive the appropriate funding.

-The Council is supporting both the State's and the local economic recovery and improving the quality of the City's infrastracture and improving the quality of the City's infrastracture by continuing its commitment to a number of largescale infrastructure projects, which commenced in 2023-2024, with the aim to be delivered this financial year.
+The Council is supporting both the State's and the local economic recovery and improving the quality of the City's infrastracture by continuing its commitment to a number of large infrastructure projects, some of which commenced in 2023-2024, with the aim of being delivered this financial year.

-The 2024-2025 Budget remains focused on the future and aims to ensure that the Council's emerging and continuing priorities are appropriately resourced and to this end, the Budget is built upon the strategic outcomes set out in the Councils' Asset Management Plans and Long-Term Financial Plan.
+The 2024-2025 Budget is also focused on the future and aims to ensure that the Council's emerging and continuing priorities are appropriately resourced and to this end, the Budget is built upon the strategic outcomes set out in the Councils' Asset Management Plans and Long-term Financial Plan.